Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified a total of 33 projects likely to impact the area.
-Key projects include Springwood Library and Community Hub, Logan River Flood Mitigation Project, Starbucks Drive-Through Cafe Springwood, and Springwood Park Masterplan Implementation - Stage 2.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 33 projects likely impacting the area.
+Notable projects include Springwood Library and Community Hub, Logan River Flood Mitigation Project, Starbucks Drive-Through Cafe Springwood, and Springwood Park Masterplan Implementation - Stage 2.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.